 Terence C. "Terry" Coonan is the executive director of Florida State University Center for the Advancement of Human Rights as well as an associate professor of criminology at Florida State University.
 He leads the multidisciplinary center's efforts to educate and train a new generation of human rights advocates, track human rights issues, and serve as an advocate for human rights nationally and internationally.
 Professor Coonan has served as the managing editor of the Human Rights Quarterly.
 He also has worked at the Department of Justice in the Executive Office of Immigration Review, litigated asylum and immigration cases nationwide, and has worked on various United Nations human rights projects.

-Mark Ellis will be a guest speaker in the International Human Rights class.
+Mark Ellis will co-teach the International Human Rights class.
 A graduate of Florida State University College of Law, he served as executive director of the American Bar Association Central European and Eurasian Law Initiative (CEELI) before becoming executive director of the International Bar Association in 2000.

 Tor Friedman has served as the co-director of the FSU Trial Team and as a coach of the Trial Team since 2007.
 He is the managing partner of Friedman & Abrahamsen Law Firm in Tallahassee, which specializes in DUI & criminal defense, personal injury and wrongful death litigation, and employment discrimination sexual harassment cases.
 He is a former felony prosecutor at the Leon County State Attorney’s Office and has handled over 100 trials.
 He has been named to Florida Trend's Legal Elite in the categories of Criminal Defense and Government Attorneys from his time at the State Attorney’s Office.
 He has been quoted in The New York Times and The Washington Post for his legal expertise.
 You can learn more about him at www.torfriedman.com.